peiniwo/TipsC_PeiniWo/README.md

 - A UISwitch for the user in case they need to split the bill
 - A pickerview for the user to select how many people to split the bill
+- Add App icon, launch image and image on navigation bar

 ## Video Walkthrough